s2005/win-cli-mcp-server/docs/tasks/04-update-existing-tests-for-new-config-structure.md

 - [ ] All existing tests pass with new configuration structure
 - [ ] Test coverage remains at or above previous levels
-- [ ] Legacy configuration tests verify migration works correctly
 - [ ] New inheritance behavior is properly tested
 - [ ] Shell-specific validation is tested for each shell type

 ### Technical Requirements

 - [ ] Test helpers use new configuration structure
-- [ ] No hardcoded legacy configuration remains in tests
+- [ ] No hardcoded old configuration remains in tests
 - [ ] Mock implementations use resolved configurations
 - [ ] Validation tests use proper contexts
 - [ ] Integration tests reflect real-world usage